 According to the Foundation for a Smokefree America, smoking is the single most preventable cause of death and disease causing more fatalities than cocaine, auto accidents, AIDS, alcohol, heroin, fire, suicide and homicide combined.

 Cigarettes are made up of tar, carbon monoxide, acetaldehyde, nitrosamines, nicotine and 4,000 different carcinogenic chemicals.
-Nicotine, a highly abused, highly toxic alkaloid found in tobacco products such as cigars, cigarettes and chewing tobacco is metabolized into cotinine by the liver, which is then excreted in the urine.
+Nicotine – a highly abused, highly toxic alkaloid found in tobacco products such as cigars, cigarettes and chewing tobacco – is metabolized into cotinine by the liver, which is then excreted in the urine.
 When an applicant applies for life insurance and provides a urine sample, that sample is tested for cotinine at the laboratory.
-If the cotinine result comes back positive, the applicant will be rated as a smoker during the underwriting process and receive a much higher premium than a non-smoker.
+If the result is positive, the applicant will be rated as a smoker during the underwriting process and receive a much higher premium than a non-smoker.

 - Low vs. high nicotine cigarettes

 - Amount of tobacco used